creativenull/diagnosticls-configs-nvim/README.md

 ### Opt-out formatters

-If you do not want to include formatters and just want to use diagnostic-languageserver for linting, then you can turn off via `setup()`.
+If you only want to use diagnostic-languageserver for linting, then you can disable formatters provided by `defaults` or your custom formatter configs.

 ```lua
 require('diagnosticls-configs').setup({
     defaults = true,
     format = false,
 })

 local dls_config = require('diagnosticls-configs').create()
 ```